Edward Cornwallis: Commemorations and controversies in Nova Scotia

 On 28 January 2019, Temma Frecker, a Nova Scotia teacher at The Booker School, was awarded the Governor General's History Award for her class's proposal to return the statue to Cornwallis Park as part of a larger commemoration of regional ethnic groups.
 They suggested that the Cornwallis statue be installed among three other statues: Acadian Noël Doiron; Viola Desmond, a civil rights activist and Black Nova Scotian; and Mi'kmaw Chief John Denny Jr. The four statutes would be positioned as if in a conversation with each other, discussing their accomplishments and struggles.

-The Canadian Coast Guard vessel CCGS Edward Cornwallis was renamed CCGS Kopit Hopson 1752 in honor of Mi'kmap chief Jean-Baptiste Cope and governor of Nova Scotia Peregrine Hopson.
+The Canadian Coast Guard vessel CCGS Edward Cornwallis was renamed CCGS Kopit Hopson 1752 in honour of Mi'kmaq Chief Jean-Baptiste Cope and governor of Nova Scotia Peregrine Hopson.

 In September 2018, a petition was started by a Halifax resident requesting Cornwallis Street in North End, Halifax be renamed to honour the prominent human rights advocate Rocky Jones.
 The petition was signed by over 1,700 people, and presented to Halifax City Council by the area's City Councillor.
 The petition to name the street after Jones was again presented to Halifax Regional Council in October 2021, with 9,330 signatures.
 Council decided to rename the street and invited submission by the general public.
 A task force struck by Council has recommended naming the street New Horizons Street after the New Horizons Baptist Church.
 A short list of suggestions from submissions by the general public was gathered and a further poll was held to select a final name.
 "Nora Bernard Street", named after the late Mi'kmaq activist Nora Bernard, topped the public poll.
-In December 2022, Halifax council voted in favour of the new name, which will take effect in September 2023.
+In December 2022, Halifax council voted in favour of the new name, which took effect in October 2023.

-In popular culture
+In 2021, Cornwallis Park in Halifax was renamed "Peace and Friendship Park" by the Regional Municipality of Halifax.

-Edward Cornwallis is the subject of The Hampton Grease Band song entitled "Halifax" which appears on the double album Music to Eat.
+Bridgewater renamed Cornwallis Street to Crescent Street in 2022.
+The town of Kentville renamed its Cornwallis Street to Bridge Street in September 2023.
+Lunenburg is another municipality that is committed to renaming its Cornwallis Street.
+The town approved a change to Queen Street in December 2023, but is reconsidering that choice to provide for public input over a possible Mi'kmaw name.